 Yay, more trivia questions.
 As before, you can do this either by looking up the answers in Millibar's Database or, if you don't have the patience, just click random answers until you get ten right.
 Once that's completed, you'll purge the virus from the terminal and link up with the satellite.
 Examine the green hologram project to get the coordinates of our next destination.
 Return to the Stormrunner once more and we're off.

 Part 7: Atlantis

 The Stormrunner dives under the waves and we end up in none other than Atlantis.
 Yes, really.
+This game was already silly, but now it's gone over the edge into madness.
 Head just left of the Stormrunner to a small dock, using the swim trunks on the pole there to create a makeshift weather vane.
 Now turn around to the north and enter the elevator.
 You'll see three switches, each with a symbol nearby (representing pressure, humidity and temperature).
 These mostly just serve to make things look a lot more complex than they really are; move the first and third switches up to the top to move the elevator up.